 How to Negotiate Salary for Your Next Career Move

-- Keep a positive attitude throughout the conversation, and make sure you are listening actively.
+- Maintain a positive tone throughout the conversation, and practice active listening.

 Do your research